Choosing a Preschool and Preparing for Your Child's First IEP

 Keep in mind that seeing placements you think you might not want for your child can also be beneficial.
 Getting a "real picture" of a program that might be presented well on paper can be useful when it comes to advocating for the placement your child needs.
 You can also narrow down your choices by excluding any programs that do not provide models or services your child might need, such as:

-• inclusive model that includes typical peers
+- Inclusive model that includes typically developing peers

-• aides or instructors who use sign language
+- Aides or instructors who use sign language

-• physical therapists and other accessibility features for children with orthopedic impairments
+- Physical therapists and other accessibility features for children with orthopedic impairments

 You can learn more about placement options here.
 To read about what makes a preschool program inclusive, check out our three-part series with Dr. Mary Falvey:

-Can you decline placement and accept services on the IEP in preschool?
-Yes!
-Dr. Sarah Pelangka, BCBA-D, special education advocate and owner of Know IEPs, tells us, "Generally speaking, if you are in disagreement with their offer of say, an specialized academic instruction (SAI) class [also known as a Mild/Moderate Special Day Class (SDC)] but you want the speech and language services, you can opt to bring your child to them only for those services.
-It is possible to get services in a private setting (Gen Ed setting when the district doesn’t offer Gen Ed preschool) but it’s hard and the family will likely need to enlist support of an attorney, advocate, etc. But in short, you can accept services without agreeing to an SAI class as school is not mandated at that age.
-I always encourage my families to tour the programs before making any decisions and ask if the district does offer a gen ed preschool option."
+Dr. Sarah Pelangka, BCBA-D, special education advocate and owner of Know IEPs, adds, "Generally speaking, if you are in disagreement with their offer of say, a [separate] class but you want the speech and language services, you can opt to bring your child to them only for those services.
+It is possible to get services in a private setting (general education setting when the district doesn’t offer general education preschool) but it’s hard and the family will likely need to enlist support of an attorney, advocate, etc. But in short, you can accept services without agreeing to a [separate] class as school is not mandated at that age.
+I always encourage my families to tour the programs before making any decisions and ask if the district does offer a general education preschool option."

 Touring potential preschools